-We assessed the Group's underlying methodology and documentation for the allocation of corporate costs, to the forecast cash flows contained in the value in use model.
-We assessed for consistency with our understanding of the business and the criteria in the accounting standards.
+In assessing this key audit matter, we involved We assessed the Group's underlying senior audit team members, including valuation methodology and documentation for the specialists, who understand the Group's business, allocation of corporate costs, to the industry and the economic environments it forecast cash flows contained in the value in use model.
+We assessed for operates in. consistency with our understanding of the business and the criteria in the accounting standards.
 We considered the sensitivity of the models by varying key assumptions such as forecast operating expenses, forecast growth rates, terminal growth rate and discount rate, within a reasonably possible range, to identify those assumptions at higher risk of bias or inconsistency in application and to focus our further procedures.